akgaur12/Tic_Tac_Toe_Python/README.md

-Certainly!
-Here's a brief description that you can use for your GitHub repository's `README.md` file for the "Tic-Tac-Toe" project:

 # Tic-Tac-Toe Game using Python

 Welcome to the Tic-Tac-Toe Game repository!
 Play the classic game of Tic-Tac-Toe with an interactive graphical user interface (GUI) implemented in Python.
 This project showcases a simple yet engaging implementation of the timeless Tic-Tac-Toe game, where players can take turns and compete against each other.